-II.B.3.c)
+II.B.3.b).(1) have current certification in the subspecialty by the

-Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
+American Board of Internal Medicine or the American Osteopathic Board of Internal Medicine, or possess qualifications judged acceptable to the Review current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review

+Committee.
 (Core)

-II.B.3.c).(1)

-ABIM- or AOBIM-certified clinical faculty members in cardiology, gastroenterology, hematology, infectious disease, nephrology, oncology, and pulmonary disease, must participate in the program.
+II.B.3.c) Any other specialty physician faculty members must have certified clinical faculty members in cardiology, gastroenterology, hematology, infectious disease, nephrology, and oncology must participate in the program.

+Committee.
 (Core)

-II.B.3.c).(2)
+II.B.3.c).(1) Other Faculty Teaching Te

-Faculty members from anesthesiology, cardiovascular surgery, emergency medicine, neurology, neurological surgery, obstetrics and gynecology, orthopaedic surgery, surgery, thoracic surgery, urology, and vascular surgery should be available to participate in the education of fellows.
+II.B.3.c).(2) Faculty members from several related disciplines, including anesthesiology, cardiovascular surgery, emergency medicine, general surgery, obstetrics and gynecology, orthopaedic surgery, neurological surgery, neurology, thoracic surgery, urology, and vascular surgery must be available to participate in the program.
 (Core)